godotengine/godot-docs/tutorials/ui/size_and_anchors.rst

 .. image:: img/anchors.png

 This is done by editing the *margin* properties of controls.
-Each control has four margins: left, right, bottom and top.
+Each control has four margins: left, right, bottom, and top, which correspond to the respective edges of the control.
 By default, all of them represent a distance in pixels relative to the top-left corner of the parent control or (in case there is no parent control) the viewport.

 .. image:: img/margin.png

+So to make the control wider you can make the right margin larger and/or make the left margin smaller.
+This lets you set the exact placement and shape of the control.

+The *anchor* properties adjust where the margin distances are relative *to*.
+Each margin has an individual anchor that can be adjusted from the beginning to the end of the parent.
+So the vertical (top, bottom) anchors adjust from 0 (top of parent) to 1.0 (bottom of parent) with 0.5 being the center, and the control margins will be placed relative to that point.
+The horizontal (left, right) anchors similarly adjust from left to right of the parent.

+Note that when you wish the edge of a control to be above or left of the anchor point, you must change the margin value to be negative.

-When horizontal (left, right) and/or vertical (top, bottom) anchors are changed to 1, the margin values become relative to the bottom-right corner of the parent control or viewport.
+For example: when horizontal anchors are changed to 1, the margin values become relative to the top-right corner of the parent control or viewport.

 .. image:: img/marginend.png

+Adjusting the two horizontal or the two vertical anchors to different values will make the control change size when the parent control does.
-Here, the control is set to expand its bottom-right corner with that of the parent, so when re-sizing the parent, the control will always cover it, leaving a 20 pixel margin:
+Here, the control is set to anchor its bottom-right corner to the parent's bottom-right, while the top-left control margins are still anchored to the top-left of the parent, so when re-sizing the parent, the control will always cover it, leaving a 20 pixel margin:

 .. image:: img/marginaround.png